Mirepoix Mirepoix Lentil Soup

 - Salt-free Cashew-Spice Blend optional, see link below

-- Prepare the vegetables for the first mirepoix: grate the garlic or crush to make about 2 Tbls, set aside.
+- First mirepoix: grate the garlic or crush to make about 2 Tbls, set aside.
 Finely dice the onion, the cut pieces should be about 1/4in, 1 cup.
 Finely dice the remaining mirepoix vegetables: celery, 1 cup, carrot, 1/2 cup and the fennel, 1/2 cup.

 - Start the first mirepoix to make the flavorful broth: Heat the Dutch oven or pot to medium heat with 3 tablespoons of water or broth.
 When the water or broth starts to boil, add the onions and stir, then leave for 2–3 minutes.

 - Add the diced celery, diced carrots and diced fennel to the pot and allow to cook for 3 or 4 minutes more, stirring occasionally with spatula.
 Lower heat a bit (to medium or medium-low, depending on your stove, and continue.